virteal/Inox/README.md

 Orchestration
 =============

-The grand plan is to built an orchestration solution on top of Inox defined actors.
+The grand plan is to built an orchestration solution on top of Iɴᴏx defined actors.
 Such a control plane would automaticcaly restart failing actors, allocate ressources wisely, control hot reloads and migrations, etc.

 This is not at all available yet.
-Please don't use Inox in production.
+Please don't use Iɴᴏx in production.

 Conclusion